usethesource/rascal/src/org/rascalmpl/courses/Tutor/Markup/InlineMarkup/Listing/Listing.md

    * With `rascal-prepare` the code is executed in the current environment but no output is shown.
    * Finally using `rascal-include` you can include modules from disk that are on the current search path.
    * Either `rascal-shell`, `rascal-prepare` or `rascal-include` code with an unexpected error in it will _fail_ the documentation build and an error message will be reported.
 The build will continue to find other issues and compile all the other files.
-   * Using the `error` label to a code block, an error will be expected and simply rendered to the user.
+   * Using the `error` label to a code block, an error will be expected and printed back to the user.
 This is to demonstrate error messages to the reader.
 * The "magic comments" `highlight-next-line`, `highlight-start`, and `highlight-end` give you a way to highlight selected lines in the code.
 Also you can use ranges like this `{1,4--6,9}`.